-Students who for exceptional reasons, are permitted to drop, add, or withdraw from classes after the university’s stated deadlines must receive their respective dean’s approval and will be charged $15 for each transaction.
+Students who for exceptional reasons, are permitted to drop, add, or withdraw from classes after the university’s stated deadlines must receive their respective dean’s approval.

 Students taking off campus or online courses must withdraw by emailing their professor who, in turn, will notify the Office of Academic Records of the student’s last day of attendance/participation in the course.